mdavy86/kiwifruit-graph-theory/code/visualisation/fruitWeight.md

 programme.
 From this dataset we can examine the underlying within vine variability of fruit weights;

-tabulating Numbers of fruit per vine assessed by Vine and Treatment;
+Tabulating Numbers of fruit per vine assessed by Vine and Treatment;

 ``` r
 knitr::kable(with(all_fruit_data, table(VineUUID, VineTreatmentNoNumber)))